 Adopting a child can be one of the happiest and most rewarding experiences in life.
 Creating or adding to your family in this manner enriches everyone involved.
-If you wish to adopt a child, whether privately or through a public agency, The Tholstrup Law Firm, L.P. can provide the guidance and representation you need as you work through the various steps of the process.
+If you wish to adopt a child, whether privately or through a public agency, Houston adoption lawyer at The Tholstrup Law Firm, L.P. can provide the guidance and representation you need as you work through the various steps of the process.

 Any adult may adopt a child as long as they prove their eligibility to do so through the adoption process.
 Texas law even provides for adult adoptions.
 No age limitations are placed on the adoptive parents, as reflected by the large number of grandparent adoptions done in Texas.
 The adoptive parents must be able to care for the child to the age of majority (age 18).
 However, no income requirements have been established under law.
 Texas adoptions may be pursued by single adults as well as married couples, straight as well as LGBTQ individuals and couples.